Preach the Gospel (preaching resource for 10/23/22)

 1 In the presence of God and of Christ Jesus, who will judge the living and the dead, and in view of his appearing and his kingdom, I give you this charge:

-Paul is not issuing his charge in his own name or on this own authority but 'in the presence of God and of Christ Jesus'.
-And the charge is given with a great end in mind: Christ’s return.
-At the end of his ministry, Paul himself continues to look forward to it, lives in the light of it and describes Christians as those who love it (8).
-He is sure that Christ will make a visible 'appearing' and that when he does so he will 'judge the living and the dead' and thus consummate 'his kingdom' or reign.
+Paul is not issuing his charge in his own name, or on this own authority, but 'in the presence of God and of Christ Jesus'.
+And his charge is given with a great end in mind, namely, Christ's 'appearing' (his epiphaneia, meaning advent/manifestation).
+At the end of his ministry, Paul himself continues to look forward to Christ's return in glory, living (and now preparing to die) in the light of that return, and describing Christians as those who love Christ's return (8).
+In short, Paul is sure that Christ will return visibly and that when he does, he will 'judge the living and the dead' thus consummating and bringing to fulness Christ's kingdom (meaning his reign).

 2. The culture’s condition (3-5)